First of all, I want to apologize about the sink-trap basket full of desiccated insect wings you found in the kitchen when you came home.

 There’s really little effort needed to make a meal out of cicadas.
 When lightly refrigerated, and if captured while the early morning dew still clings to their still-gossamer wings, they hardly resist as you pluck them clean.

 Harry, though initially repulsed, soon shared my enthusiasm, especially after consuming a hard ginger beer or two.
 Plus, a little salt fixes anything.
 And in the case of cicadas, it doesn’t just fix the dish, it provides a flavor revelation.
 Cicadas, in case you’re not aware, are known by those of more refined tastes as the “shrimp of the dirt."

 Though after having become enlightened myself, I’d have to amend that and suggest “soft-shell crab of the dirt” might be more appropriate.
 Or maybe “soft-shell crab with gentle undertones of roadside boiled peanuts of the dirt.”

 And precedent is on my side.
-The ancient Greeks ate them even as they helped birth the world's first democracy.
+The ancient Greeks ate them even as they helped birth the world’s first democracy.
 In Asia, they remain prominent in herbal medicine.
-If only you could see my way, I just know you'd come around.
-Lucky for you and for your kitchen, the next buggy bloom is a long 17 years away.
+If only you could see my way, I just know you’d come around.
+LuckY for you and for your kitchen, the next noisy bloom is a long 17 years away.